Using Recycled Edwards Water

 Braunig Lake

-SAWS' project also involves augmenting the flow of the San Antonio River in the downtown area with recycled water so that Edwards wells supplying flow to the River Walk can be shut off.
-The first discharge of recycled water occurred on March 28, 2000 near the inlet to the river flood tunnel, and it marked a historic and momentous day for the City.
-On June 20 dignitaries celebrated the completion of a second discharge location in Brackenridge Park by heaving buckets of recycled water into the river (left).
+SAWS' project also involved augmenting the flow of the San Antonio River in the downtown area with recycled water so that Edwards wells supplying flow to the River Walk could be shut off.
+The first discharge of recycled water occurred on March 28, 2000, near the inlet to the river flood tunnel, and it marked a historic and momentous day for the City.
+On June 20, dignitaries celebrated the completion of a second discharge location in Brackenridge Park by heaving buckets of recycled water into the river (left).
 Just moments before, the Edwards well in the left foreground was shut off.
 For decades, this well and two others supplied the entire dry-weather flow of the San Antonio river in the River Walk area.
 For more on how this water is produced, see the section on Water Recycling.

 Water Use at Fiesta Texas Theme Park